By Robert Garland, Ph.D.,Colgate University

 Common Questions about the Legendary Spartan Warriors of the fifth Century

-Q: What is modern day Sparta called?
+Q: What is modern day Sparta called?Spartan Warrior Games To Play

 Modern day Sparta is a big town and capital of the region Lakonia.
 Lucky & wild.
 The city has been built over the ancient city of Sparta.
 Though it is not as big as Athens, it is one of the important cities in the Peloponnese area.

-Spartan society was divided into three main groups: the complete citizens, the Helots or slaves, and the Perioeci, who were neither slaves nor citizens but worked as craftsmen, traders, or built weapons for the citizens.
+Q: How was Spartan society divided?Spartan society was divided into three main groups: the complete citizens, the Helots or slaves, and the Perioeci, who were neither slaves nor citizens but worked as craftsmen, traders, or built weapons for the citizens.

-Spartan society was divided into three main groups: the complete citizens, the Helots or slaves, and the Perioeci, who were neither slaves nor citizens but worked as craftsmen, traders, or built weapons for the citizens.
+Q: How was Spartan society divided?Spartan society was divided into three main groups: the complete citizens, the Helots or slaves, and the Perioeci, who were neither slaves nor citizens but worked as craftsmen, traders, or built weapons for the citizens.

-Cool cat casino com.
+Q: What was the significance of the age 30 in the life of a Spartan warrior?Cool cat casino com.
 A Spartan warrior became a full citizen, a homoios, meaning ‘one who is equal' at the age of 30, meaning he could live in his own home and the helots or slaves would work on his land.

-Leonidas was Sparta's legendary warrior king, who with his three hundred brave warriors defended the narrow pass at Thermopylae against the mighty Persian king Xerxes.
+Q: Who was the famous Spartan warrior king?Leonidas was Sparta's legendary warrior king, who with his three hundred brave warriors defended the narrow pass at Thermopylae against the mighty Persian king Xerxes.